spencerharris63/JAMStack/readme.md

 [Markdown](https://www.markdownguide.org/getting-started/) is an extremely simple language used extensively in web development.

-It allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid HTML.
+It allows you to create content using an easy-to-read, easy-to-write plain text format.
+It converts to structurally valid HTML.
 Invented by [John Gruber](https://daringfireball.net/projects/markdown/) - it (or one of its many [flavors](https://help.github.com/en/articles/basic-writing-and-formatting-syntax)) is ubiquitous in web publishing.
 This readme file is written in [markdown](https://www.markdownguide.org/basic-syntax#code).

 Note: many of the conventions for Markdown arose from how people used email when it was confined to simple text documents, e.g. a bulleted list: